Manasha-1204/PlantPulse/README.md

 ## Contributing 🌟

-We welcome contributions to enhance the functionality of PlantPulse.
-If you have ideas or improvements, please submit a pull request. 🚀
+We welcome contributions to enhance the functionality of PlantPulse!
+If you have ideas or improvements, please submit a pull request . 🚀

 ## License 📜